 And while salaries are “expenses,” we’ll leave them to the side in this post.
 We really care about payments made by the marketing team, because these are the things that can get out of hand.

 Instead of salaries, you do need to think ahead to other people and services you may have to pay for.
-You may work with agencies or freelancers for content (blog posts, especially), social media management, PR help, and any number of other small tasks that don’t require full-time staff.
+You may work with agencies or freelancers for content marketing (blog posts, especially), social media management, PR help, and any number of other small tasks that don’t require full-time staff.

 It’s a great idea to outsource much of this, but do you have a process in place to make payments?

-Annual & monthly marketing subscriptions
+SaaS marketing budget: annual & monthly marketing subscriptions